tensorflow/tfjs/tfjs-react-native/README.md

     //
   }
 }
 ```

-After gathering feedback in the alpha release we will add an example to the [tensorflow/tfjs-examples](https://github.com/tensorflow/tfjs-examples) repository.

-For now you can take a look at [`integration_rn59/App.tsx`](integration_rn59/App.tsx) for an example of what using tfjs-react-native looks like.
+You can take a look at [`integration_rn59/App.tsx`](integration_rn59/App.tsx) for an example of what using tfjs-react-native looks like.
+In future we will add an example to the [tensorflow/tfjs-examples](https://github.com/tensorflow/tfjs-examples) repository.
 The [Webcam demo folder](integration_rn59/components/webcam) has an example of a style transfer app.

 ![style transfer app initial screen](images/rn-styletransfer_1.jpg)